Shift3/laptop/README.md

 -------------------------------

 You may choose 1 of 2 options.
-Either you can fork this repo and make your changes directly to the dotfiles herein, or you can use the built in extensibility, each dotfiles calls out to another dotfile extension if it exists.
-For example if `~/.zshrc.user` exists it will be called and your extra configurations for zsh will be executed from there.
-Similar customizations for `~/.gitconfig.user`
+Either you can fork this repo and make your changes directly to the dotfiles inside, or you can use the built-in extensibility, each dotfile calls out to another dotfile extension if it exists.
+For example if `~/.zshrc.user` exists, it will be called and your extra configurations for zsh will be executed from there.
+Customizations are handled in the same way for `~/.gitconfig.user`.

-A recommended `~/.gitconfig.user` looks as follows.
+A recommended `~/.gitconfig.user` is as follows:

 ```ini
 [user]